-Crowns, or caps, act like a tooth-colored porcelain helmet for your teeth.
-They work to protect the weakened tooth underneath that is chipped, cracked or even discolored.
+Crowns, or caps, act like a tooth-coloured porcelain helmet for your teeth.
+They work to protect the weakened tooth underneath that is chipped, cracked or even discoloured.
 They are cemented into place on the tooth all the way down the gum line.

 Not all of the dental crowns are made of porcelain.
 And it usually depends on where you require your crown.
 For example, if one of your back teeth requires a crown, you will require a substance stronger than porcelain, such as metal or gold as it will withstand pressures when biting.